Variational Quantum Algorithms: Applications

-{\it Principal Component Analysis}.
-An important primitive in data science is reducing the dimensionality of one's data with Principal Component Analysis (PCA).
+An important primitive in data science is reducing the dimensionality of data with Principal Component Analysis (PCA).
 This involves diagonalizing the covariance matrix for a data set and selecting the eigenvectors with the largest eigenvalues as the key features of the data.
-Because the covariance matrix is positive semi-definite, one can store it in a density matrix, i.e., in a quantum state, and then any diagonalization method for quantum states can be used for PCA.
-This idea was exploited in~\cite{Lloyd2014} to propose a quantum algorithm for PCA.
+Because the covariance matrix is positive semi-definite, one can store it in a density matrix, that is, in a quantum state, and then any diagonalization method for quantum states can be used for PCA.
+This idea was exploited in Ref.~\cite{Lloyd2014} to propose a quantum algorithm for PCA.
 However, quantum phase estimation and density matrix exponentiation were subroutines in this algorithm, making it non-implementable in the NISQ era.
-To potentially make this application more near term, Ref.~\cite{larose2019variational} proposed a variational quantum state diagonalization algorithm, where the cost function $C(\vec{\theta})$ quantifies the Hilbert-Schmidt distance between the state $\tilde{\rho}(\vec{\theta})=U(\vec{\theta})\rho U(\vec{\theta})\ad$ and $\mathcal{Z}(\tilde{\rho}(\vec{\theta}))$, and where $\mathcal{Z}$ is the dephasing channel.
-While this VQA outputs estimates of all the eigenvalues and eigenvectors of $\rho$, it comes at the cost of requiring $2n$ qubits for an $n$ qubit state.
-This qubit requirement can be reduced with the VQA of~\cite{cerezo2020variational}, which requires only $n$ qubits.
+To potentially make this application more near-term, Ref.~\cite{larose2019variational} proposed a variational quantum state diagonalization algorithm, where the cost function $C(\vec{\theta})$ quantifies the Hilbert-Schmidt distance between the state $\tilde{\rho}(\vec{\theta})=U(\vec{\theta})\rho U(\vec{\theta})\ad$ and $\mathcal{Z}(\tilde{\rho}(\vec{\theta}))$, and where $\mathcal{Z}$ is the dephasing channel.
+This VQA outputs estimates of all the eigenvalues and eigenvectors of $\rho$, but it comes at the cost of requiring $2n$ qubits for an $n$ qubit state.
+This qubit requirement can be reduced with the VQA of Ref.~\cite{cerezo2020variational}, which requires only $n$ qubits.
 Here one exploits the connection between diagonalization and majorization to define a cost function of the form $C(\vec{\theta}) = \Tr[\tilde{\rho}(\vec{\theta}) H]$ where $H$ is a non-degenerate Hamiltonian.
 Due to Schur concavity, this cost function is minimized when $\tilde{\rho}(\vec{\theta})$ is diagonalized.

-\subsection{Compilation and Unsampling}
+\subsection{Compilation and unsampling}